EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/02-Development-Environment-Setup-Options.md

 5. Test the installation:

     - Opening Terminal in PowerShell shell, and type `wsl'
-    - This should load an Ubuntu Linux Shell command line and if you type `ps` you will be a list of processes, this means everything works correctly
+    - This should load an Ubuntu Linux Shell command line and if you type `ps` you will see a list of processes, this means everything works correctly

 ### Install Git